LocalJoost/LocalJoost.github.io/_posts/2023-09-08-Upgrading-to-MRTK3-GA-from-a-pre-release-some-assembly-required.markdown

 featuredImageUrl: https://LocalJoost.github.io/assets/2023-09-08-Upgrading-to-MRTK3-GA-from-a-pre-release-some-assembly-required/featuretool.png
 comment_issue_id: 454
 ---
-Last Wednesday, the XR community received some *great* news: MRTK3 finally entered the General Availability (GA) state, which means this is the first real (non-pre-release) version.
+Last Wednesday, the XR community received some *great* news:[ MRTK3 finally entered the General Availability (GA) state](https://github.com/orgs/MixedRealityToolkit/discussions/452), which means this is the first real (non-pre-release) version.
 So today, I had some time to experiment with it and upgrade [HoloATC](https://www.microsoft.com/store/apps/9NVHWRS1V9ZH) to it.
 I was able to deploy and run it successfully on my HoloLens 2.
 However, let's say the upgrade story is a *bit* more rocky this time.
 So far, it was simply a matter of selecting the new libraries - new ones were installed, old ones were deleted, and Bob's your uncle.
 Now, we need to do a bit more work.

 My first surprise was when I opened the MRTK feature tool on my existing project:

 ![](/assets/2023-09-08-Upgrading-to-MRTK3-GA-from-a-pre-release-some-assembly-required/featuretool.png)

-Apparently, it does not recognize installed pre-release packages anymore.
+I doesn't show the old packages anymore.
+I reported my confusion about this, and Microsoft [have since then explained why this is](https://github.com/orgs/MixedRealityToolkit/discussions/452#discussioncomment-6951746).
 I quickly discovered the consequences of this: if you install the packages anyway, you will be greeted by a giant mass of "GUID xyz conflicts with" errors - because although the MRTK Feature Tool *adds* the GA packages indeed, *it does not remove the preview packages*.
 So basically, everything is now duplicated.

 To fix that, take the following steps:
 * Close the Unity project (if you still have it open).